jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "How will they get there?"
 I ask.

+"You should say, 'how will we get there.'
+They, I, go nowhere alone.
+We can go anywhere."

-He looks up.
+He looks up at the night sky.
 "What do you see?"

 "The gods."

-"Yes.
-But can you read the gods' signs?
-We can because Tāwhirimātea placed each one.
+"Can you read the gods' signs?"

+"I know when the rains will come."

+"As you should.
+There is more to know.
+Tāwhirimātea placed the stars.
 The Navigator reads the gods' signs.
-That is how they will know."

-He pauses.
-"This is how we move.
-This is how we got here.
-Look up at the gods and listen."
+That is how we got here.
+That is how we will get there.
+Listen to the gods."

 I notice the Elder's voice deepens as he says, "In the time of the seventh Navigator, when the fishing grounds grew thin, the Chief consulted the priests.
 They read the signs of Tāne—birds flying beyond the horizon, stars positioned to show when land waits beyond sight.

 The gods were calling us to voyage.

 We built twelve canoes according to the patterns the gods revealed in the first days.
-Each held twenty—planters who read Rongo's signs, fishers who honored Tangaroa's tapu, builders who understood Tāne's gifts of wood.
+Each held twenty—planters who like you read Rongo's signs, fishers who honored Tangaroa's tapu, builders who understood Tāne's gifts of wood.

 The Navigator carried the red arrow his father's father's father carved.
 Seven white shells bound to its shaft—one for each Navigator in his line, each voyage that brought us here, island by island.
 Seven generations.
 Seven new homes found.